 The complainant telephoned the charity to complain.
 The charity said it would investigate and get back to them.
 After three weeks the complainant chased the charity as they had not received a response.
-The charity said it had tried once to get hold of the complainant on the telephone.
+The charity said it had tried to get hold of the complainant on the telephone and had not been provided with any alternative contact details.
 The charity said its third-party agency that the door-to-door fundraiser worked for had carried out an investigation which was inconclusive.
 The complainant remained unhappy with this response and said a representative from the charity they had spoken with refused to give their name or any information about how to escalate their complaint.